pabloniklas/nagios/README.md

 ## used_space.py

 ### Description
-Based on a work of http://stackoverflow.com/users/376587/giampaolo-rodol%c3%a0 It gives the occupied space in any filesystem, or all the mounted filesystems in the system.
+Based on a work of [Giampaolo Rodol](http://stackoverflow.com/users/376587/giampaolo-rodol%c3%a0).

+It gives the occupied space in any filesystem, or all the mounted filesystems in the system.

 ### Usage